Nature Adventures Camps

 Inventions from Nature: From high-tech fabrics to airplanes and zippers, humans have borrowed clever ideas from nature to solve problems.
 Find examples of inventions from nature from plants and animals in the Gardens, then tinker with contraptions to devise your own innovations.

-COST: $200 per week; $170 for each additional sibling or week; $100/week for extended care.
+COST: $200 per camp week; $170 for each additional sibling or camp week; $100 per week for extended care.
 A non-refundable $100 deposit per child per week is required to reserve a spot.
 Full payment is due 2 weeks before each camp.

 STAFF TO CHILD RATIO: 1:5